Kae-de/it-support-labs/cloud-user-setup.md

 # Improving Slow Computer Performance (Windows)

-Scenario:
-Users report that their computer is running extremely slow.
+## Users report that their computer is running extremely slow.

 Objective:
 Diagnose and improve system performance.